Policy for Membership Denial and Disciplinary Procedures

 The procedures established in these Rules shall govern proceedings concerning membership in the Association conducted by the Professional Conduct and Ethics Committee or any other body designated by the Board of Directors.
 The procedures set forth in these Rules are subordinate to the Articles of Incorporation and Bylaws of the AAEP.
 In the event of any conflict between these Rules and the provisions of the Articles of Incorporation or the Bylaws, the latter shall prevail.

 Professional ethics embodies the behaviors of honesty, integrity and kindness while obeying rules and regulations set forth with mutual respect for opinion and preservation of dignity in interpersonal relationships.
 The conduct should be in a manner that will enhance the worthiness of the profession.
 The ethical practice of medicine includes those remedies and treatments that have, as their short or long-term goal, the health and welfare of the horse.
 All members of the American Association of Equine Practitioners are expected to comply with (a) the Code of Ethics of the American Veterinary Medical Association (or counterpart in foreign countries); (b) the AAEP’s Ethical and Professional Guidelines, Bylaws and procedures of their enforcement; (c) the Code of Ethics of the veterinary medical association of the state or province in which licensed; (d) all rules and regulations of racing applicable at race tracks where practicing; (e) rules of organizations governing horse shows, sales, equine events and the rules of all breed registries in relation to veterinary practices; and (f) all other laws of the land.
 Members and veterinarians should be honest and fair in their relations with others, and they should not engage in fraud, misrepresentation or deceit.
 Violation of any of the foregoing may constitute cause for revocation or denial of membership in the AAEP.
 There is a process for members to file complaints against other members.
-Each case involving an AAEP member is reviewed by the AAEP Professional Conduct and Ethics Committee; however, since the AAEP is not a formal regulatory body, it will not take any disciplinary action based solely on a member on member complaint, rather, the committee, in its discretion, may make recommendations to the parties involved.
-Disciplinary action will only be considered if the member complaint has also been adjudicated by a recognized regulatory authority, as set forth herein, and such action is limited to membership status.
+Each case involving an AAEP member is reviewed by the AAEP Professional Conduct and Ethics Committee; in its discretion, the committee may make recommendations to the parties involved, up to, and including, disciplinary action.

 Section 1: As used herein, these terms shall have the following meaning: